knpuniversity/oauth/knpu/refresh-token.rst

 Why do refresh tokens exist?
 If an attacker steals an access token, there is only a short window they can use it before it expires.
-If an attacker gains a refresh token, it is useless to them without the client's credentials.
+If an attacker gains a refresh token, it is useless to them without the client's credentials, as you'll see.
 Having two keys instead of one is a method often used in security to make it harder for attackers to compromise a system.

 Fortunately, COOP *does* support refresh tokens.
 Open up the ``CoopOAuthController`` where we make the API request to ``/token``.
 Let's dump this response and